Fractured Magic: Chapter Five

 “My sister asked me to meet her here,” Gareth said.
 “I imagine she’s on the list.”

-The host looked doubtful.
-He opened a leather-bound book.
-“And your sister's name?”
+Looking doubtful, the host opened a leather-bound book.
+“And your sister’s name?”

 “Moira Ranulf.”